 Placing the poker back on its stand, Angel slowly turned to face her, his expression softening slightly.
 “We all change over time,” he replied almost gently.

 Buffy shrugged fatalistically.
-“Yeah, I get that- but we’re talking about, what, a month?”
+“Yeah, I get that- but we’re talking about, what, a few months?”
 Her lips pursed for a moment then she caught his gaze.
 “Did something happen when you went back to LA?”
 His brow furrowed.

 “No.” His reply almost sounded disappointed and it caught her attention.